rubypinkromance/rubypinkromance.com/src/shorts/one-wild-night/4-amy.md

 “Where the fuck are you? 😖”

 Exhaling her frustration, Amy turned back to the mirror and tried on some seductive poses.
-She arched her back.
-She stuck her butt out.
+She arched her back and stuck her butt out.
 She squeezed her breasts together.
 But her irritation at being kept waiting was growing by the minute.

 “NOT a good idea to keep me waiting. 😤”

-If he’d been caught by the coaches he could have at least texted her.
-It’d been like a half hour by now, that was plenty of time, even if he’d had to crawl through the kitchen on his hands and knees to stay out of sight.
+If he’d been caught by the coaches, he could have at least texted her.
+It’d been like a half hour, that was plenty of time, even if he’d had to crawl through the kitchen on his hands and knees to stay out of sight.

 Slowly, it dawned on her that she’d been stood up.
 What the actual fuck!
 This boy had no idea how lucky he was that she’d taken even a moment of interest in him.